 The course on Darwin's theory will be taught as a seminar--we will all read something, then gather together and try to figure out what exactly it was that we read.
 The reading itself will be challenging, sometimes because the ideas are subtle, sometimes because the sentences are long, sometimes both, and discussion will be necessary to figure out what happened in the readings.
 There will be many writing assignments, most of them short.
 A common assignment might be to summarize and explain an argument, or to imagine the response of one point of view to an argument from a different point of view.
 We hope that you will come away from the course with a better understanding of evolutionary theory and its impact on the world, but also with an enhanced appreciation of vigorous reasoning and a better idea of how to fashion and support your own arguments.

 Fall semester.
-Professors Martini and Miller.2014-15: Offered in Fall 2014
+Professor Miller.2016-17: Offered in Fall 2016

 How could there be any difficulty understanding mind, when we seem to have easy and direct access to the workings of our own minds simply by paying attention to what we are experiencing at the moment?
 By comparison, matter—including the matter our bodies are made of—seems foreign and remote.
 Yet why, on thinking more about it, does mind seem so mysterious that the seventeenth century philosopher René Descartes could liken it to something "extremely rare and subtle like a wind, a flame, or an ether"?
 Descartes believed that mind is puzzling because our apprehension of it is obscured and distorted by the body and the senses.
 He argued that until we turn things around and analyze the mind with the penetrating clarity he thought possible, we will not be able to justify our claims to know anything.